Snorkungen/unsmart-net-tools-osiface-server/README.md

 > TODO

+## Server comments
+> Current implementation using linux sockets does not work with TCP

 ### Client-Server communication
 The client and server communicate using a WebSocket connection, exchanging binary data.
 Each message **MUST** begin with a 14-byte header.
 The message header has the following fields in order:
 - Version